cs4560-utah-sp24/test/tests/chapter1-exercise-file-urls-tests.md

 The __file__ scheme allows a web browser to open files on the local computer directly.
 In this case there will be no host or port, just the path to the file.
-This also means that there will be no response headers, just a response body.

 For file URL the `host` and `port` should be `None`.